pact-foundation/docs.pact.io/website/docs/help.md

 We're on a free plan, so we don't have unlimited history, however, you may be able to find the answer to your question in our archive at https://docs.pact.io/slack.

+## Join an upcoming Ask Me Anything (AMA) session

+Pactflow runs regular monthly AMA's where you can ask a question and one of the team will answer it.
+[Register](https://www.linkedin.com/company/pactflow/events/?viewAsMember=true) for an upcoming AMA in your timezone.

+You can also [watch](https://www.youtube.com/playlist?list=PLwy9Bnco-IpdgdZce-rXeR7EF2_6T8z7S) all of our previouss AMA's in case your questions have already been answered.

 ## Search on Stack Overflow

 Look for questions tagged with [pact](https://stackoverflow.com/questions/tagged/pact)